IainJackson90/pp4-holiday-dreams/README.md

 2. Find the repository you wish to clone
 3. Find the green code button top right corner
 4. Select "Local", copy the HTTPS URL
-5. Go to Codeanywhere and navigate to "New Workspace"
+5. Go to Gitpod Workspace and navigate to "New Workspace"
 6. Paste the URL into the space provided
 7. Click "Create"